 In my experience this works when, like that of Paulinus, the stories are true stories – stories of God’s power at work in the world today.

 A third reason to tell stories in our churches is to enable God’s people to see themselves differently.
 I believe our churches are full of people who do not appreciate the value of what they themselves are doing towards the Kingdom of God.
-Often the “hero stories” we tell are about contexts and consuequences so far removed from the hearers’ own situations as to make the hearer slump back into a funk of feeling powerless and irrelevant to the work of the churches of God.
-But when a believer hears a story that enobles and energises their own sense of significance and call then you’ve got dynamite.
-As I mention in another post “Can Denominations do Grassroots Mission” (click here for that post), when leaders and “permission-givers” tell and celebrate stories of experiment and social enterprise it has a powerful way of calling those things from the hearts of their hearers.
+Often the “hero stories” we tell are about contexts and consequences so far removed from the hearers’ own situations as to make the hearer slump back into a funk of feeling powerless and irrelevant.
+But when a believer hears a story that ennobles and energizes their own sense of significance and call then you’ve got dynamite.

 This is why I love the great cloud of witnesses represented by 2000 years of apostolic history.
-That’s why their testimonies are woven through every book I write!
-In the stories of our forbears lies the potential for successive generations of individuals and groups to find spiritual friendship, vision, inspiration and strength for charting paths in the present that have roots in the past and mighty potential for a fruitful future.
+That’s why their testimonies are woven through every book I write – including the ones about ET’s!
+In the stories of our forbears lies the potential for successive generations of individuals and groups to find spiritual friendship, vision, and inspiration – and strength for charting paths in the present that have roots in the past and mighty potential for a fruitful future.
 If we are to be paradigm-shifters, we who pastor-teach must, like Paulinus, learn to become supreme story-tellers.

-What are the stories that energise you?
-Who are the storytellers in your church world?
+What are the stories that energize you?
+Who are the storytellers in your world?

 Click here for a sermon celebrating the power of the storyteller?

 Scroll down to (April 17th 2016) “God Story – listening and telling”